eggnog s festive holiday tradition

 Consuming raw eggs in homemade eggnog can pose considerable health risks, particularly due to the potential for salmonella infection.
 Salmonella is a type of bacteria that can cause food poisoning, leading to symptoms like stomach cramps, diarrhea, and fever.
 This risk is especially concerning for vulnerable groups, such as young children, pregnant individuals, and older adults, who may experience more severe symptoms.

-See also What Does Santa Do After Christmas?
+See also What Does Christmas Smell Like?

 To mitigate these risks, many store-bought eggnogs use pasteurized eggs.
 Pasteurization involves heating the eggs to a specific temperature that kills harmful bacteria without cooking the egg, thereby guaranteeing safety while maintaining the flavor and texture we love.